Cybersecurity Breaches: what you need to know

 My name is Chloe and I am in charge of all things marketing at Nebula.
 I started as an apprentice at the start of January 2024, and completed a degree in Graphic Design previously.
 Outside of work, I love everything to do with motorsports – I try and attend car shows and events as much as possible.
 Aside from this, I find that being out in nature and walking is very beneficial and allows me to have some time away from the screens.

-Published on May 13th, 2025
+Published on May 13th, 2025|Last updated on October 20th, 2025

 The UK government’s latest Cybersecurity Breaches Survey revealed that 43% of businesses suffered a cyberattack or data breach in the past year.
 Medium and large businesses were particularly affected.